top of page

 Initial Design and Blockout

 This level began with the idea that the player would have to travel through some version of the Music Box.
-Using references of music boxes, I realized that I would need to use real music box construction as a base for the level - but it would need to be heavily modified to work in our game.

 While it was decided early on that the player would travel through the Music Box, I had to figure out how they would do that - and in what direction.
 Upwards felt like the only appropriate direction, having the player essentially climb out of a distorted memory of happiness.